Huotes/CommitMaker/README.md

 Chuck Norris can be unlocked on the hardest level of Tekken.
 But only Chuck Norris is skilled enough to unlock himself.
 Then he roundhouse kicks the Playstation back to Japan.

 The more I C.... the less I see.

+Why do fish likes nibbles the size of 2^n?
+So they can byte